Flow: Per-Instance Personalized Federated Learning Through Dynamic Routing: Introduction

-Although a personalized model can achieve statistically higher accuracy than the global model, there are still some input instances of a client that prefer to use the global model $\cWg{}$ instead of the personalized model $\cWp{}$.
-We use per-client approaches, including APFL \cite{deng2020apfl}, Ditto \cite{li2021ditto}, LGFedAvg \cite{liang2020think}, FedRecon \cite{singhal2021fedrecon}, to train global and personalized models with 100K number of clients on Stackoverflow \cite{stackoverflow} dataset.
-Our experiments show that personalized models achieve 0.5\% to 3.3\% higher prediction performance than a global model averaged over all clients.
-However, the global model still outperforms the personalized model on 21\% to 43\% of clients.
-Of the remaining clients whose personalized model outperforms the global model, an average of 22.60\% of the instances were correctly classified by the global model, but incorrectly classified by the personalized model.
-The observation reveals a major drawback of existing per-client personalization approaches -- that is, each client's personalized model is a static network that cannot accommodate the heterogeneity of the local client's data instances.
-Every data instance on a client is forced to use the identical personalized model for prediction despite the fact that some instances could benefit from the better generalizability of the global model.
+However, we have identified two factors that limit the performance improvement of existing per-client personalization approaches in terms of clients' accuracy.
+First, as reported in the evaluation in Sec.~\ref{sec:experiments-and-results}, we found that personalized models can achieve lower accuracy than the global model on up to 31\% clients, causing limited improvement in accuracy averaged across all clients.
+Second, even if personalized models achieve higher accuracy on a client compared to the global model, they can still produce incorrect predictions on up to 11\% of data instances on clients that could be correctly handled by the global model, causing limited accuracy improvement from personalization on that client.
+These observations reveal a significant drawback of existing per-client personalization approaches: \textit{each client's personalized model is a static network that cannot accommodate the heterogeneity of the local client's data instances.} As a result, every data instance on a client is constrained to use its personalized model for prediction, even though some instances could benefit from the better generalizability of the global model.

-In this paper, we propose a fine-grained personalized FL framework \projectname{} that leverages both per-instance and per-client personalization to further improve the prediction performance of personalized models.
-The basic idea of \projectname{} is to create \textit{dynamic} personalized models that are adaptive to not only each client's data distribution (per-client) but also each client's individual data instance (per-instance).

-Figure~\ref{fig:personalization-approaches} illustrates the difference between per-client and per-instance personalization.
-Without personalization (Figure~\ref{fig:no-personalization}), all the clients and all the instances on a client execute the same model for prediction.
-With per-instance personalization only (Figure~\ref{fig:per-instance-personalization}), all clients share the same global model but each input instance could activate a different part of the model for a prediction.
-An issue with this granularity is that the same input on different clients would always produce the same output instead of a client-specific prediction.
-Per-client personalization (Figure~\ref{fig:per-client-personalization}) has distinct personalized models for each client but all the instances on the same client use the same model.
-Our proposed per-client per-instance personalization (Figure~\ref{fig:per-client-per-instance-personalization}) allows instances on a client to flexibly choose which part of the personalized model to activate depending on a client-specific instance.